OHIF/Viewers/docs/latest/advanced/architecture.md

 If you find yourself thinking "I wish the Viewer could do X", and you can't accomplish it with an extension today, create a GitHub issue!
 We're actively looking for ways to improve our extensibility ^_^

 [Click here to read more about extensions!](./extensions.md)

+### Diagram

+This diagram is a conceptual illustration of how the Viewer is architected.

+0. (optional) `extensions` can be registered with `ohif-core`'s extension manager
+1. `ohif-core` provides bussiness logic and a way for `viewer` to access registered extensions
+2. The `viewer` composes and provides data to components from our component library (`react-viewerbase`)
+3. The `viewer` can be built and served as a stand-alone PWA, or as an embeddable package ([`ohif-viewer`](https://www.npmjs.com/package/ohif-viewer))

 ![Architecture Diagram](../assets/img/architecture-diagram.png)

 <center><i>architecture diagram</i></center>